-We note that in AT~2019zhd and M31-LRN2015, the evolution of $T_{bb}$ and $R_{ph}$ follows a similar trend as more luminous LRNe, such as AT~2020kog \citep{pasto20}, AT~2018hso \citep{cai19}, AT~2017jfs \citep{pasto19b} and AT~2014ej \citep{str20} that have higher temperature ($T_{bb} > 7000$~K) and a more compact radius at the early maximum.
-In contrast, M31-RV is much redder (the temperature is lower by a factor of two) and has a larger radius at maximum, with a behaviour that is reminiscent of those of AT~2015dl \citep{bla17} and AT~2020hat \citep{pasto20} that do not show an evident, hot early peak.
+We note that in AT~2019zhd and M31-LRN2015 the evolution of $T_{bb}$ and $R_{ph}$ follows a similar trend as more luminous LRNe, such as AT~2020kog \citep{pasto20}, AT~2018hso \citep{cai19}, AT~2017jfs \citep{pasto19b}, and AT~2014ej \citep{str20}, that have higher temperature ($T_{bb} > 7000$~K) and a more compact radius at the early maximum.
+In contrast, M31-RV is much redder (the temperature is lower by a factor of two) and has a larger radius at maximum.
+This behaviour is reminiscent of those of AT~2015dl \citep{bla17} and AT~2020hat \citep{pasto20}, which do not show a prominent early, hot peak.
 The variety in early-time temperatures and radii of LRNe could be a consequence of the different geometry of the expelled gas, the radii of the two stellar components, the total masses involved, and the final outcome of the dynamic interaction process.
-Detailed modelling is thus necessary to infer whether the heterogeneous evolution of the above parameters bring some information on the fate of the system.
+Detailed modelling is thus necessary to infer whether the heterogeneous evolution of the above parameters brings some information on the fate of the system.
 In particular, the LRN observables are expected to be different when the post common-envelope evolution has led to coalescence, or eventually to a new stable binary configuration.